rackerlabs/technical-blog/_posts/2013-04-03-modular-application-design.markdown

 `sudo pip install --index-url https://code.stripe.com --upgrade stripe`

-**Install using easy_install:**
+### Install using easy_install:

 `sudo easy_install --index-url https://code.stripe.com --upgrade stripe`

-##Add a form to your checkout page
+#### Add a form to your checkout page

 You need a form on your site to collect information from your customer.
-Since we're already using Python, let's use [Flask](http://flask.pocoo.org/).
+Because we're already using Python, let's use [Flask](http://flask.pocoo.org/).

-First, create a dictionary with Stripe’s tokens, publishable_key and secret_key, which are being pulled out of the current environmental variables.
+First, create a dictionary with Stripe’s tokens, publishable\_key and secret\_key, which are being pulled out of the current environmental variables.
 We’re not hardcoding these keys because we don't want to put sensitive data into source control.

 **app.py**